kubesphere/website/content/en/docs/access-control-and-account-management/external-authentication/set-up-external-authentication.md

 {{< notice note >}}

-In a multi-cluster environment, you only need to configure the Host Cluster.
+In a multi-cluster environment, you only need to configure the host cluster.

 {{</ notice >}}